top of page

 If you take a look at any product in the grocery aisles, you'll probably find palm oil or one of its derivatives in the ingredients label.
 Many multinational corporations purchase palm oil because it's inexpensive and very versatile.

-Infact, it's one of the worlds most versatile oils.
-Once refined, it's consistency makes it useful in packaged goods.
+Palm oil is one of the worlds most versatile oils.
+Once refined, the consistency makes it useful in packaged goods.
 It's a great foaming agent in most shampoos, conditioners and soap.
 It provides viscosity and acts as an emulsifier for body care products.

 Cosmetic companies like it because it's a cheap ingredient with several functions.